The 3 Types of Domain Names and Common Domain Extensions

 • Shop.mywebsite.com refers to the e-commerce section of a website.

-• Blog.mywebsite.com referring to a blog attached to the website.
+• Blog.mywebsite.com refers to a blog attached to the website.

-• Support.mywebsite.com leading to the customer support section of a website.
+• Support.mywebsite.com leads to the customer support section of a website.

 Understanding Domain TLDs